Nirekha Peak Climbing

 - Any other things which are not mentioned above

-We can organize private Nirekha peak climbing starting at any date that works for you.
+We can organize private Nirekha peak climbing starting on any date that works for you.
 Please contact us for more information.

 Question: Is pick up service available on my arrival day in Kathmandu?

-Answer: All the lodges along the trek routes they have attached restaurant and they cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, dhal bhat, bread, soups, fresh vegetables (variety depends on the season)
+Answer: Guest houses en route have attached restaurants.
+They cook a delicious range of mostly vegetarian such as Pasta, tuna bakes, noodles, potatoes, eggs, curry rice, bread, soups, and fresh vegetables.

-The dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.
-However, for climbing days you will have climbing food hot drinks.
+Dinner and breakfast are provided in the same lodge you spend the night every day and Lunch will be provided on the way to the next place where you are going.
+However, on climbing days you will have climbing food and hot drinks.

 Answer: Guest house trekking all the lodges they have a shower which you can get it on pay.

 Answer: During the trekking route there are all places hotels and shops where you can able to buy mineral water and you can buy it for drinking but however we advise against buying mineral water in plastic bottles, as currently there are no provisions for disposing of these.
-We recommend you to bring chlorine tablets to purify the normal water as the normal water is available in the campsite along the way.
+We recommend you take aqua tablets to purify the normal water as the normal water is available in almost every stream, and local place en route.

-Question: Is there any communication facilities on Climbing Nirekha peak?
+Question: Are there any communication facilities for Climbing Nirekha peak?

-Answer: No!
-So, for the trekking routes, you need to have cash Nepali rupees because credit cards work only in the bigger cities or in luxury hotels.
+Answer: No. You need to have cash Nepali rupees because credit cards work only in bigger cities or in luxury hotels.

 Answer: We provide porters to transfer your luggage.
-As we are a responsible trekking tour operator agency, every porter carry maximum 25 kilo of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.
+As we are a responsible trekking tour operator agency, every porter carries a maximum of 25 kilos of your backpack which means 2 guests (12.5 kg luggage of each guest): 1 porter basis.

 Answer: When walking/trekking in the mountains, the distance you cover each day can vary greatly due to a gradient, terrain, and altitude.
 As such it is very hard to give specific distances on each day, however, you have to be prepared to walk roughly about 5 hours each day.

-Question: Where can I organize my personal climbing gears?
+Question: Where can I organize my personal climbing gear?

-Answer: If you have those climbing gears at your home bring them along with you.
-If you don’t have them, you can rent it either in Kathmandu or at Name Bazaar.
+Answer: If you have those climbing gear at your home bring them along with you.
+If you don’t have them, you can rent them either in Kathmandu or at Name Bazaar.